sayonaramemori/Full-learning-record/awktest/awk.md

 awk '{print $0}' file

-# You can specify the FS you want with -v
+# You can specify the FS you want with -v (variable)
 # $num is the sequence of the field cut by FS
 awk -v FS=":" '{print $1}' file
 ```